 - Six eyes — a pair in front and a pair on both sides — rather than the usual spider pattern of eight eyes in two rows of four

-Treatment for spider bites usually includes the following steps:
+First-aid treatment for spider bites includes the following steps:

-- Clean the bite with mild soap and water.
-Apply an antibiotic ointment to help prevent infection.
+- Clean the wound with mild soap and water.
+Apply an antibiotic ointment three times a day to help prevent infection.

 - Take an over-the-counter pain reliever as needed.